A BRIEF HISTORY OF LEICESTER, LEICESTERSHIRE, ENGLAND

 The population of Leicester rose to about 40,000 in 1841 and to 68,000 in 1861.

 Amenities in Leicester improved during the 19th century.
 In 1821 Leicester obtained gas street lighting.
-Furthermore, by 1830 most of the streets of Leicester were paved.
+Furthermore, by 1830 most of the streets were paved.
 Then in 1836 Leicester got its own police force.

 In 1849 Leicester suffered an epidemic of cholera.
 Afterwards a Board of Health was formed.
 The Board built proper drains and sewers.
 In 1855 Leicester gained its first sewerage works.
-In 1853 Leicester gained a piped water supply (although it was a long time before all houses were connected).
+In 1853 it gained a piped water supply (although it was a long time before all houses were connected).

 In 1882 Victoria Park opened.
 Abbey Park also opened in 1882 and Spinney Park followed in 1886.